Pembrolizumab, Gemcitabine Hydrochloride and Radiation Therapy in Treating Patients with Bladder Urothelial Cancer

 V. Determine the presence of and changes in antibody responses to a broad range of antigens with treatment.

 Patients receive a single dose of pembrolizumab intravenously (IV) over 30 minutes and undergo TURBT 2-3 weeks later.
-After 3-5 weeks, patients receive gemcitabine hydrochloride IV over 30 minutes twice per week for a total of 8 courses, pembrolizumab IV on day 1 once every 3 weeks (Q3W) for a total of 4 courses and external beam radiation therapy (EBRT) on days 1-5 over 4 weeks for a total of 20 fractions.
+After 3-5 weeks, patients receive gemcitabine hydrochloride IV over 30 minutes twice per week for a total of 8 doses, pembrolizumab IV on day 1 once every 3 weeks (Q3W) for 3 doses and external beam radiation therapy (EBRT) on days 1-5 over 4 weeks for a total of 20 fractions.
 Approximately 12 weeks after completion of radiation, patients undergo TURBT.
 Treatment continues in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 30 days and then every 3 months for up to 5 years.